Probing Compact Objects in Wide-Orbit Binaries with Joint LAMOST LRS and MRS: Results

 \subsection{Orbital Solutions}

-We derived the radial velocities (RVs) for each epoch across our 76 candidates using the resolution-matched templates.
+We measured the RVs for each epoch across our 74 candidates using the resolution-matched templates.
 For the MRS, the coadded data from both the blue and red arms were integrated into a single spectral string before performing the cross-correlation.
-For the low-resolution spectra (LRS), the observed flux was directly cross-correlated against the synthetic templates.
+For the LRS spectra, the observed flux was directly cross-correlated against the synthetic templates.
 To ensure accuracy, all MARCS templates were explicitly downgraded to match the specific instrumental resolution of each observation (either MRS or LRS) prior to the cross-correlation function (CCF) measurement.
-Then RVs are derived from the CCF module of \texttt{Spectool}.
+Then, RVs were derived from the CCF module of Spectool.
+All uncertainties presented in this work were estimated through Monte Carlo simulations and correspond to the $1\sigma$ confidence level.
+RVs, along with the derived uncertainties, are summarized in Table~\ref{tab:rv}.

 To characterize the dynamical properties of these systems, we fitted the resulting time-series RVs with a Keplerian model.
-The model predicts the radial velocity at a given time $t$ by numerically solving the Kepler equation $M = E - e \sin E$, where $M = 2\pi(t - t_0) / P_{\rm orb}$ is the mean anomaly and $E$ is the eccentric anomaly.
+The model predicts the RV at a given time $t$ by numerically solving the Kepler equation $M = E - e \sin E$, where $M = 2\pi(t - t_0) / P_{\rm orb}$ is the mean anomaly and $E$ is the eccentric anomaly.
 We implemented a numerical solver (via \texttt{scipy.optimize.fsolve}) to determine $E$, which was subsequently used to calculate the true anomaly $\theta$ through the relation $\tan(\theta/2) = \sqrt{(1+e)/(1-e)} \tan(E/2)$.
-The complete radial velocity model is expressed as:
+The complete RV model is expressed as:

-where $\theta(t)$ is calculated as described above, and the model includes six free parameters: the systemic velocity $\gamma$, representing the motion of the binary's barycenter relative to the observer; the radial velocity semi-amplitude of the primary star $K_1$; the orbital period $P_{\rm orb}$; the eccentricity $e$, which defines the shape of the orbit; the argument of periastron $\omega$, specifying the orientation of the orbit in the orbital plane; and the time of periastron passage $t_0$.
-We utilized the \texttt{scipy.optimize.curve\_fit} routine to minimize the residuals between the observed and predicted RVs, deriving the optimal parameter set and their associated $1\sigma$ uncertainties from the resulting covariance matrix.
+where $\theta(t)$ is calculated as described above, and the model includes six free parameters: the systemic velocity $\gamma$, representing the motion of the binary's barycenter relative to the observer; the RV semi-amplitude of the primary star $K_1$; the orbital period $P_{\rm orb}$; the eccentricity $e$, which defines the shape of the orbit; the argument of periastron $\omega$, specifying the orientation of the orbit in the orbital plane; and the time of periastron passage $t_0$.
+We implemented a MCMC framework to sample the posterior distributions of the orbital elements.
+The best-fit values are adopted from the medians of the resulting distributions, with the associated $1\sigma$ uncertainties derived from the $16^{th}$ and $84^{th}$ percentiles.
+These values are listed in Table~\ref{tab:orbit}.

 The mass function is related to the masses of the two components and the orbital inclination, which is defined as follows:

 where $M_1$ is the mass of the optically visible star; $M_2$ is the mass of the unseen object; $i$ is the inclination, and $G$ is the gravitational constant.
 Utilizing the best-fit orbital parameters, we calculated the mass function $f(M_2)$ for each system, which serves as a fundamental dynamical constraint on the nature of the unseen object.